 Abdoul lives with his father and his mother.
+His duties at home include carrying water, caring for animals and washing clothes.
+There are 5 children in the family.
 His father is sometimes employed as a farmer and his mother is sometimes employed as a farmer.
-Abdoul works at home carrying water, caring for animals and washing clothes.
-There are 5 children in the family.

 Please remember Abdoul in your prayers.
 Your love and support will help him to receive the assistance he needs to grow and develop.

 Abdoul lives on the plains of Kougri louda, home to approximately 10,000 residents.
 Typical houses are constructed of dirt floors, mud brick or concrete brick walls and tin roofs.
 The primary ethnic group is Mossi and the most commonly spoken language is Moore.

 The regional diet consists of maize, beans, fish, bread, beef, rice, goat and millet.
 Common health problems in this area include malaria and eye diseases.
 Most adults work as day laborers and earn the equivalent of $30 per month.
 This community needs more public schools, income-generating activities and employment opportunities.

 Your sponsorship allows the staff of Assemblies of God Kougri louda Child Development Center to provide Abdoul with Bible teaching, games, health activities, hygiene education, social clubs, tuition and field trips.
 In addition, reading and writing skills teaching will be available for the non-schooled children.
 The center staff will also provide educational monthly meetings, HIV/AIDS prevention training and Bible teaching for the parents or guardians of Abdoul.

 Burkina Faso is a landlocked country in western Africa.
 It's slightly larger than Colorado and mostly flat with undulating plains and hills in the west and southeast.
 The country's climate is tropical with warm, dry winters, hot, dry summers and a three-month rainy season.